-Fourteen-year-old Kentucky girl Ricki Jo Winstead, who would prefer to be called Ericka, thank you very much, is eager to shed her farmer's daughter roots and become part of the popular crowd at her small-town high school.
-She trades her Bible for Seventeen magazine, buys new "sophisticated" clothes, and somehow manages to secure a tenuous spot at the cool kids' table.
-She's on top of the world, even though her best friend and the boy next door, Luke, says he misses "plain old Ricki Jo."
+Fourteen-year-old Kentucky girl Ricki Jo Winstead, who would prefer to be called Ericka, thank you very much, is eager to shed her farmer's daughter roots and and fit in with the popular crowd at her small-town high school.
+She trades her Bible for Seventeen magazine, buys new "sophisticated" clothes, and strikes up an unlikely flirtation with the freshman class's resident bad boy.
+She's on top of the world, even though her best friend and neighbor, Luke, say she misses "plain old Ricki Jo."

 "Reading Alecia Whitaker's funny and sweet debut was like spending time with my best friend.
 Ricki Jo Winstead totally won me over, and she'll win you over, too."

 —Joanna Philbin, author of The Daughters series

 "Whitaker's debut sparkles as she takes the reader on a tour of two unforgettable places: small town Kentucky and the heart of our charming and hilarious narrator, Ricki Jo."

 Alecia Whitaker grew up on a small farm in Cynthiana, KY.
 She is the author of The Queen of Kentucky and the Wildflower series, as well as an actress with appearances on several television programs and commercials.
 She packs her schedule with school and library visits each year, near or far: www.aleciawhitaker.com/bookings.
 She currently lives in New York City with her husband and three children.